tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 provisioning of the TLS stack), implementations SHOULD use self-signed X.509 certificates.
 In these cases, additional security controls SHOULD be provided, such as hardware-enforced time limitations, or use of platform-level APIs in the case of cloud infrastructure.

+## Integration into the TLS Handshake

+The lightweight integration of attestation into the TLS handshake is designed to have minimal impact on the existing TLS security properties.
+The changes consist of:

+- Negotiation extensions: New TLS extensions are added to ClientHello and EncryptedExtensions messages to negotiate the use of attestation and indicate supported attestation formats and verifiers.

+- Independent handshake message: A new `Attestation` handshake message is introduced that carries attestation Evidence or Attestation Results.
+This message is completely independent of the standard TLS handshake flow and does not interfere with existing handshake messages or their processing.

+- Independent key derivation: Key derivation for attestation (to be defined) will be independent of the regular TLS key schedule.
+This ensures that attestation processing does not affect the standard TLS key derivation and security properties.

+This minimal integration approach provides intuitive reasoning why TLS security is not adversely affected by the addition of attestation.
+The attestation components operate independently and do not modify the core TLS handshake protocol or key derivation mechanisms.
+However, formal validation of these security properties is still needed.

 # Attestation Extensions

 As typical with new features in TLS, the client indicates support for the new